Jump to:Page Content

 Students pursuing concurrent degrees have reduced coursework and residency requirements, which allow them to earn two degrees in a shorter amount of time.
-They augment their 12-credit HKS study plan by taking one credit in each of these areas: Economics and Quantitative Analysis; Management and Leadership; and Political Thought and Institutions.
+They augment their 48-credit HKS study plan by taking four credits in each of these areas: Economics and Quantitative Analysis; Management and Leadership; and Political Thought and Institutions.

 Ideas are everywhere at HKS.
 Learn about Divya Dhar's idea to create a team transparency and care coordination mobile platform for healthcare providers.

 Jen Tutak writes about why she enrolled at HKS, the energy on campus, and how her HKS experience impacted her professional life.